Tencent Seeks to Dismiss Sony’s Lawsuit Over Light of Motiram

 3. Tencent claims Sony sued the wrong entities, claiming they are not the ones actually developing or publishing Light of Motiram.

 “Sony’s threadbare, conclusory allegations improperly lump these Defendants together with the foreign companies alleged to be responsible for the core conduct at issue.
-Sony’s vague allegations against ‘Tencent’ or ‘Defendants’ generally cannot substantiate the claims it brings against Tencent America, Proxima Beta U.S., or Tencent Holdings specifically,” Tencent’s motion to dismiss reads, according to The Game Post.
+Sony’s vague allegations against ‘Tencent’ or ‘Defendants’ generally cannot substantiate the claims it brings against Tencent America, Proxima Beta U.S., or Tencent Holdings specifically,” Tencent’s motion reads, according to The Game Post.

 Tencent’s second claim, and perhaps its most arguably logical, is that Light of Motiram has not even been released yet.
 “The alleged infringements have not occurred and may in fact never occur,” Tencent states in its own defense.